lizhunan/IELTS/speaking/part1-题库.md

 ### Where can you see fish

 Well, the first place comes into my mind is aquarium where people can see various fish.
 Besides, as I mentioned just now, I like eating fish, so I go to the market frequently and see different fish there.
-I’m a fan of fishing, and when I go fishing by the lake, I can see fish swimming about.
+In addtional, I’m a fan of fishing, and when I go fishing by the lake, I can see fish swimming about.

 ## Movie 9.23